Neu-Ulm: Coat of arms

 In 1857, the town was given a coat of arms, although it was not legally a city at the time.
 It was first granted city status by King Ludwig II in 1869.
 The coat of arms consists of three horizontal bands of black, white and blue, with a tower in front.
 The tower symbolises the fort built around Neu-Ulm, the colours black and white indicate the relationship with Ulm, and the colours white and blue show the association with Bavaria.

 Districts

 Neu-Ulm is arranged into 14 districts, 9 of them added between 1972 and 1977.
 The districts are: Burlafingen, Finningen, Gerlenhofen, Hausen, Holzschwang (including Tiefenbach), Jedelhausen, Ludwigsfeld, Neu-Ulm, Offenhausen, Pfuhl, Reutti, Schwaighofen, Steinheim and Wiley.

 Politics

 Neu-Ulm is currently controlled by the Christian Social Union (CSU).
 The mayor is Katrin Albsteiger, elected in March 2020.
 Her predecessor was Gerold Noerenberg, who was in office between 2004 and 2020.
-He had succeeded Dr Beate Merk, who had been appointed as Bavarian law minister by Edmund Stoiber on 14 October 2003.
+He had succeeded Beate Merk, who had been appointed as Bavarian law minister by Edmund Stoiber on 14 October 2003.

 Neu-Ulm is part of the Neu-Ulm (electoral district) for elections to the Bundestag.

 The town council is arranged into four parliamentary groups with eight different parties and citizens' initiatives (the number of seats are shown in brackets):